 For Maryland, it’s www.marylandsoccer.com/referees/.
 The Maryland web site is self-explanatory.

 New referee classes are posted that begin in July and August.
 These classes will allow participants to begin refereeing in the FALL season.

 All referees have a “Grade”.
 This grade refers to the level of the referee, not school.
 This, at times, leads to confusion.
 Here is a brief description of referee grades:

 GRADE 9 Referee is a Recreational Referee, usually between the age of 12 & 14 years old wishing to start out at the recreational level.
 A Grade 9 referee can do centers up to U14 in “recreational” soccer and can be an AR for up to U14 in travel games, but cannot do centers at the travel level.
 Some adults start here because they want to learn at a slower pace and work as a team with one of their children.
-After a year of refereeing a Grade 9 referee can take an up-grade 8 class to advance to the next level.

 Once a person becomes a referee, they must then contact their local assignor to find out how to obtain assignments.